 FAKTR is often used in conjunction with other bodywork to treat strains, sprains, surgical scaring, swelling, and bruising.
 Ligaments may be loosened to give a better range of mobility in wrists, elbows, and hamstrings, and help prevent injury in patients ranging from the athletic to those with average activity levels.

-Temporomandibular Joint Disorders or Dysfunction, known as TMJ, affects the temporomandibular joint where the lower jaw and head connect.
+Temporomandibular Joint Disorders or Dysfunction, known as TMJD, affects the temporomandibular joint where the lower jaw and head connect.
 TMJ includes dysfunction of the muscles that allow the jaw to move, including the masseter muscle.